Registered Nurse (RN) Jobs in Oklahoma

 Mercy

 Find your calling at Mercy!
-Position Details: Location: Surgery Center at Mercy Hospital Oklahoma City (W Memorial Rd) Shift: Part Time, PRN (as needed) Overview: Responsible for assessing patients referred by physicians to assure patients are appropriate.
-Assesses medical history, surgical and anesthesia history, medications and determines if any pretreatment or additional medical clearance is needed prior to procedure.
-Provides patient education as needed for procedure and medication management.
+Overview: Utilizes the nursing process to provide patient care.
+Maintains professional accountability for provision of patient care for the assigned patients.
+Evaluates the overall effectiveness of care provided by other direct care givers.
+Coordinates the patient care in conjunction with other departments.
+Maintains patient rights and confidentiality of patient information.
 Performs duties and responsibilities in a manner consistent with our mission, values, and Mercy Service Standards.
-Qualifications: Education: Graduated from a school of nursing (Associate's Degree, Diploma, or BSN).
-Preferred Experience: 2 years with Optime scheduling Licensure: Is personally responsible for obtaining, and maintaining, a current RN license within the hiring state and/or compact licensure in which nursing duties are performed and must meet all state board of nursing requirements.
-Certifications: Basic Life Support certification through the American Heart Association or successful completion of course within 30 days of hire; one or more of the certifications below may be required based on the position/unit hired to, or acquisition of certification within department required timeframe: ACLS (Advanced Cardiac Life Support), NRP (Neonatal Resuscitation Program), ENPC (Emergency Nursing Pediatric Course), TNCC (Trauma Nursing Core Course), CPHON (Certified Pediatric/Hematology/Oncology Nurses), OCN (Oncology Certified Nurse), PALS (Pediatric Advanced Life Support), PEARS (Pediatric Assessment Recognition and Stabilization), S.T.A.B.L.E.
-(Sugar, Temperature, Airway, Blood Pressure, Lab Work, And Emotional Support) Six Assessment & Care Modules, C-EFM (Fetal Monitor Certification), other unit-specific certifications as required.
+Position Details: Qualifications: Education: Graduated from a school of nursing (Associate's Degree, Diploma, or BSN).
+Licensure: Is personally responsible for obtaining, and maintaining, a current RN license within the hiring state and/or compact licensure in which nursing duties are performed and must meet all state board of nursing requirements.
+Experience: Certifications: - Basic Life Support certification through the American Heart Association or successful completion of course within 30 days of hire.
+One or more of the certifications below may be required based on the position/unit hired to, or acquisition of certification within department required timeframe: - ACLS (Advanced Cardiac Life Support) - NRP (Neonatal Resuscitation Program) - ENPC (Emergency Nursing Pediatric Course) - TNCC (Trauma Nursing Core Course) - CPHON (Certified Pediatric/Hematology/Oncology Nurses) - OCN (Oncology Certified Nurse) - BLS (Basic Life Support) - PALS (Pediatric Advanced Life Support) - PEARS (Pediatric Assessment Recognition and Stabilization) - S.T.A.B.L.E.
+(Sugar, Temperature, Airway, Blood Pressure, Lab Work, And Emotional Support) Six Assessment & Care Modules - C-EFM (Fetal Monitor Certification) - Other unit-specific certifications as required Other: Preferred Education: Preferred Licensure: Preferred Experience: Preferred Certifications: Preferred Other: Physical Requirements: • Position requires the ability to push, pull, and/or lift 50 lbs on a regular basis. • Position requires prolonged standing and walking during each shift. • Position requires the ability to grip, reach, bend, kneel, twist, and squat to perform duties.
 Why Mercy?
 From day one, Mercy offers outstanding benefits - including medical, dental, and vision coverage, paid time off, tuition support, and matched retirement plans for team members working 32+ hours per pay period.
 Join a caring, collaborative team where your voice matters.
 At Mercy, you'll help shape the future of healthcare through innovation, technology, and compassion.
-As we grow, you'll grow with us. keyword(s): RN, registered nurse, PAT, preadmission testing, part time, prn, as needed, surgery
+As we grow, you'll grow with us. keyword(s): RN, OKC, Cardio, Pulmonary RN, OKC, Cardio, Pulmonary

 Hillcrest HealthCare System